nandortoth/wsl2-distro-init/README.md

 ## Create new Windows Terminal profile (optional)

-If you have [dynamic profiles](https://docs.microsoft.com/en-us/windows/terminal/dynamic-profiles) disablen in the case of [Windows Terminal](https://github.com/microsoft/terminal) by having `"disabledProfileSources": ["Windows.Terminal.Wsl"]` configuration in the `settings.json` file, you will have to create a new profile for the new distribution.
+If you have [dynamic profiles](https://docs.microsoft.com/en-us/windows/terminal/dynamic-profiles) disabled in the case of [Windows Terminal](https://github.com/microsoft/terminal) by having `"disabledProfileSources": ["Windows.Terminal.Wsl"]` configuration in the `settings.json` file, you will have to create a new profile for the new distribution.

 First, you have to generate a new GUID which will be the new profile's identifier.
 I prefer to use [PowerShell](https://aka.ms/powershell) via the following command: